hashicorp/design-system/website/docs/components/breadcrumb/partials/code/component-api.md

 These are the parameters that are passed down as arguments to the `<LinkTo>` component.
 </C.Property>
 <C.Property @name="current" @type="boolean">
-Determines if an item is the last item in the breadcrumb, in which case it doesn't generate a link.
+Determines if an item is the last item in the breadcrumb, in which case it doesn’t generate a link.
 </C.Property>
 <C.Property @name="...attributes">
 This component supports use of `...attributes`.